hexatomic/hexatomic/docs/dev/src/development/setup.md

 We suggest that you use **OpenJDK** since more recent versions of the *Oracle JDK* have a more restricted license.
 OpenJDK is included in the package management repositories (dpkg (via apt), RPM, etc.) of most Linux distributions.
 For stand-alone packages, you can use the installers distributed by the [AdoptOpenJDK project](https://adoptopenjdk.net).
 AdoptOpenJDK packages are are available for Windows, MacOS, and Linux.
+If you are asked to choose a JVM, both HotSpot and OpenJ9 work with Hexatomic.

 You can check which version of Java you have installed by typing the following command into the terminal of your computer: